Karvill History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
-The Karvill family lived in Northumberland.
-The name is taken from the family's place of residence prior to the Norman Conquest of England in 1066, in Carvile, Normandy.
+Karvill is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
+The Karvill family lived in Norfolk.
+The name is taken from the family's place of residence prior to the Norman Conquest of England in 1066, in Carville, Normandy.

 Early Origins of the Karvill family